-For a lot of people who live in the fine state of Kansas, safety isn't a problem, but we don't live in the safest state, either.
-Kansas is somewhere in the middle.
+For a lot of people who live in the fine state of Kansas, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Ulysses.

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017) in Kansas.

 Violent crimes per capita (murders, assaults, rapes, armed robberies)